Britney Spears' father to remain as co-conservator, judge confirms

 Follow-up paperwork to make that happen was filed more recently.
 This is the document Penny has signed, reaffirming a decision, made back in November, to have Spears' father remain as co-conservator.

-According to the court documents cited by TMZ and Variety, a request to suspend James Spears upon the appointment of Bessemer Trust Company was "denied without prejudice."
+According to the court documents cited by TMZ and Variety, a request to suspend James Spears upon the appointment of wealth management firm Bessemer Trust Company was "denied without prejudice."
+However, Thursday brought word that Bessemer Trust has filed a request to withdraw from its co-conservator role, citing "changed circumstances."

+"As a result of the conservatee's testimony at the June 23 hearing ... petitioner has become aware that the conservatee objects to the continuance of her conservatorship and desires to terminate the conservatorship," the firm said in the court filing quoted by The New York Times.
+"Petitioner has heard the conservatee and respects her wishes."

 "I've told the world I'm happy and OK," Spears said.
 "I'm traumatized.
 I'm not happy, I can't sleep ...
 I'm so angry it's insane...
 It's not OK to force me to do anything I don't want to do.
 I truly believe this conservatorship is abusive.
 I don't feel like I can live a full life."